• Skip to primary navigation

 • Use a fruity red wine, like a pinot noir.

 • You can change the ratio to suit your flavor preferences.
-I did 1 part red wine to 2 parts of club soda because I’m not a huge red wine fine, but if you are, you can do equal parts wine to club soda.
+I did 1 part red wine to 2 parts of club soda because I’m not a huge red wine fan, but if you are, you can do equal parts wine to club soda.

 Nutrition